yhryu1030/pump_prediction/readme.md

 ## Submission Requirements

 All submissions should consist of 4 distinct artifacts
 - test set predictions.
-This file should be formated according the example given in the 'SubmissionFormat.csv'
+This file should be formatted according the example given in the 'SubmissionFormat.csv'
 - code base used to produce the predictions
 - the description and online location of supplemental data sources used to produce the predicions (if any)
 - presentation powerpoint

-E-mail these artifiacts to nwhite@aimconsulting.com before the end of competition time: Thursday, February 13th @ 5:00 PM CT
+E-mail these artifiacts to hackathon@aimconsulting.com before the end of competition time: Thursday, February 13th @ 5:00 PM CT

 ## Evaluation Metric